Sergio00166/webFILE/README.md

 - `.html` files are treated as plain text.
 - `.web` files are recognized as HTML pages.
 - Placing `index.web` in any folder auto-loads that page instead of default listing.
-- Disable with `?get=explorer` to get file listing page.
+- Disable with `?get=default` to get file listing page.

 ### Official Plugins
 Plugins allow creation of new pages and customization of the frontend GUI by dropping `.web` extensions into served directories.